ranjanrsorte/aws-learning/Developer_Notes.md

     1. Vertical Scalability
       - Vertical Scalability means increasing the size of the instance
       - For example, application runs on a t2.micro and we can upscale that application vertically means running it on t2.large
-      - Verical Scalability is very commin for non distributed systems, such as database.
+      - Vertical Scalability is very common for non distributed systems, such as database.
       - RDS, ElastiCache are services that can scale vertically.
       - There's usually a limit to how much we can scale vertically. i.e hardware limit
       -